someweisguy/esp_dmx/README.md

 ### Arduino

-This library requires the Arduino-ESP32 framework version 2.0.0 or newer.
+This library requires the Arduino-ESP32 framework version 2.0.3 or newer.
 To install the correct framework, follow Espressif's instructions on the Arduino-ESP32 documentation page [here](https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html).

-This library can be installed by cloning this repository into your your `Arduino/libaries` folder or by searching for `esp_dmx` in the Arduino IDE Library Manager and installing the desired version.
+This library can be installed by cloning this repository into your your `Arduino/libaries` folder or by searching for `esp_dmx` in the Arduino IDE Library Manager.
 Then simply include the library by adding `#include "esp_dmx.h"` at the top of your Arduino sketch.

 ### ESP-IDF

+This library requires ESP-IDF version 4.3.0 or newer.
 Clone this repository into your project's `components` folder.
-The library can be linked by putting `#include "esp_dmx.h"` at the top of your `main.c` file.
+The library can be linked by writing `#include "esp_dmx.h"` at the top of your `main.c` file.

 ### PlatformIO

 This library is compatible with the PlatformIO IDE.
-PlatformIO does not currently support Arduino-ESP32 v2.0.0 by default.
-Therefore, when using the Arduino framework on PlatformIO, it is required to adjust your default `platformio.ini` to enable this library to compile.
-Simply change the platform specified in `platformio.ini` from `espressif32` to `https://github.com/platformio/platform-espressif32.git#feature/arduino-upstream`.
-This instructs PlatformIO to download Arduino-ESP32 v2.0.0 from its repository which may take some time, typically about 15 minutes.
-No such changes are necessary when using ESP-IDF on PlatformIO.
+Search for this library in the PlatformIO library registry and add it to your project.
+The library can be included by writing `#include "esp_dmx.h"` at the top of your `main.c` or `main.cpp` file.

 ## Quick-Start Guide